 Together with the Security Council, we have investigated the Outflows and have determined that the area naturally has a stronger underground presence of Aether.
 While this Aether usually disperses normally, the recent development of swamp gas extraction machines around Whitemarsh has affected the natural dispersion channels, causing a blockage in the normal flow.
 This blockage in turn creates a buildup of Aether Outflow that violently bursts like a broken pipe once sufficient underground pressure is reached.

 However, we have yet to fully investigate the reason behind the underground pressure itself.
 As explained, manmade Aether flow is usually insufficient to affect beings, but in this case of a long-term buildup, even a small Aether emitter can cause enough pressure if left over time.

+Section 6: Predicting and Handling Future Outflow Incidents

+Although the reasons remain unclear, we have determined a few variables that could be predicted.
+First, we have determined that the presence of Aether-sensitive population and Aether-related machinery both contribute to the frequency and severity of Outflows.
+Second, the type of terrain matters, as humid areas tend to trigger Outflows more frequently.
+Third, it has also been confirmed that the Outflows can be caused by a very high level of gasses known to the common civilizations as “Greenhouse Gases” or GHGs.
+The factors are illustrated for the illiterate in {Fig. XX}.

 References